MPourjam/MSD-Documents/docs/source/Registration/sample_submit.rst

 **Custom Sample Metadata**

-After all your selected metadata you can place any number of columns with your desired name as *custom metadata* and provide related value to them for each of your samples.
-These custom metadata is stored and you can see and export it for downstream analysis.
+After all the columns of selected metadata you can place any number of *custom metadata* columns with any name and provide related value to them for each of the samples.
+These custom metadata entries are stored and available for export for downstream analysis.

-* **Custom_1**: You can rename these default columns to hold metadata entry name you desire.
+* **Custom_1**: You can rename these default columns to hold metadata entry to any name.
-* **Custom_1**: You can rename these default columns to hold metadata entry name you desire.
+* **Custom_1**: You can rename these default columns to hold metadata entry to any name.

 You can also add any number of columns after all MSD standard metadata and provide values for them.